Adztrz/SoalCommit/Soal_4.md

-## You're given a number N. Print the first N lines of the below-given pattern.
+# Pola Angka

 ```
+You're given a number N. Print the first N lines of the below-given pattern.
 1 2 3 4 5
 10 9 8 7 6
 11 12 13 14 15